 8.1 Normal diffuse prior

 In Villani’s mean adjusted Bayesian VAR model one provides a informative prior, the steady-state values of the variables in the system.
 This assumes that prior information on the steady-state value exists for all variables in the system.
-This is however not the case for the financial stress index, where there is no prior theory on it’s steady state.
+This is however not the case for the financial stress index, where there is no prior theory on its steady state.
 To test the importance of the steady state for the results, assertion is made by estimating a traditional Bayesian VAR model,

 Π(xt) = α + et.
 (9)